Romance linguistics: Gender

 Most Romance languages have two grammatical genders, masculine and feminine.
-The gender of animate nouns is generally natural (i.e. nouns referring to men are generally masculine, and vice versa), but for nonanimate nouns it is arbitrary.
+The gender of animate nouns is generally natural (i.e. nouns referring to males are generally masculine, and vice versa), but for non-animate nouns it is arbitrary, a grammatical category with no correspondence to natural gender.

 Although Latin had a third gender (neuter), there is little trace of this in most languages.
 The biggest exception is Romanian, where there is a productive class of "neuter" nouns, which include the descendants of many Latin neuter nouns and which behave like masculines in the singular and feminines in the plural, both in the endings used and in the agreement of adjectives and pronouns (e.g. un deget "one finger" vs. două degete "two fingers", cf. Latin digitus, pl. digiti).
 This behavior happens also in Italian with a restricted number of words (e.g. un uovo "an egg", il braccio "the arm" masculine in the singular, le uova "the eggs", le braccia "the arms" feminine in the plural).
 Another noteworthy exception is Asturian, which uses a neuter gender to refer to abstract, collective and uncountable entities.
 It appears in adjectives (la xente galbaniego "lazy people", l'agua frío "cold water", pensar escoso "fruitless thinking"), possessives (el dineru mío "my money", la sidra vueso "your cider"), one neuter article (Lo guapo ye...
-"The beautiful [thing] is...", Lo que cal agora ye colar "The convenient [thing] right now is to get out"), one neuter pronoum (elli/ella/ello "he/she/it") and some nouns (un pelu → el pelo "one hair → the hair", un fierru → el fierro "an iron bar → iron [material]".
-This neuter does not admit plural forms emerging from metaphorical uses, changing to masculin or feminin (l'agua frío → les agües fríes "cold water → cold waters").
+"The beautiful [thing] is...", Lo que cal agora ye colar "The convenient [thing] right now is to get out"), one neuter pronoun (elli/ella/ello "he/she/it") and some nouns (un pelu → el pelo "one hair → the hair", un fierru → el fierro "an iron bar → iron [material]".
+The neuter gender does not admit plural forms emerging from metaphorical uses, changing to masculine or feminine (l'agua frío → les agües fríes "cold water "→ "cold waters").
 Some of these neuter traces also feature in Spanish, such as ello ("it").